kkuo57/foodsmart/README.md

-# README
+# FoodSmart

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Save all your grocery shopping lists in a convenient way!

+## Installation
+Install all the Ruby Gems used
+`bundle`

+### Ruby Gems Used
+* bcrypt
+* bootstrap-sass
+* rails-jquery-autocomplete
+* zip-codes

+## Usage
+Make sure all the migrations are up.

+`rails db:migrate:status`

+If not, then please run

+`rails db:migrate`

+Now let's seed the database

+`rails db:seed`

+Set up the server

+`rails s`

+Go to localhost:3000 to play around with the app!

+## Technologies Used
+* HTML
+* CSS
+* JavaScript
-* Ruby version
+* Ruby on Rails

-* System dependencies

-* Configuration
+* jQuery

-* Database creation
+* Bootstrap

-* Database initialization
+* PostgreSQL

+## Future Features
+* More mobile friendly design
-* How to run the test suite
+* Getting a Favorite list automatically generated and put to the side

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Getting a better database so scores can be implemented and search will be better
+* Making it more of a single page app